-It’s not often the public gets to see a student pay tribute to his mentor in such a meaningful way.
+It’s not every day the public gets to see a student pay tribute to his mentor in such a meaningful way.
 That’s what happened on Thursday, February 18, 2019, at The Zinc Bar in the West Village, when the prominent bassist, Luques Curtis paid a proper and heartfelt tribute to his renowned mentor and friend, Andy Gonzalez.

-The two met when Luques and his brother, the pianist, Zaccai Curtis, were teenagers and members of the group, Latin Flavor.
-On the same bill, Andy appeared with percussionist Ed Fast’s band.
-Afterward, Andy approached Luques and launched into a diatribe about the fundamentals of the bass and one thing led to another.
+Andy met Luques when he and his brother, (pianist) Zaccai Curtis, were in their teens and members of the group, Latin Flavor.
+Andy appeared on the same bill with percussionist Ed Fast’s band.
+Afterward, Andy launched into a diatribe about the fundamentals of the bass and one thing led to another.
 The conversation marked the beginning of a long and fruitful relationship.

-On a historical note, the evening could not have been more significant.
-With Andy’s brother, Jerry Gonzalez gone (1949-2018), and Andy’s bass silenced due to a prolonged illness, the time to pass the torch was apparent.
-Also, what are the odds of seeing Andy and Luques together in such an intimate setting again?
+The evening was historical, in more ways than one.
+With the recent untimely passing of Andy’s brother, Jerry Gonzalez, and Andy virtually silenced due to a prolonged illness, a passing of the torch was imminent.
+Given that, what are the odds of seeing Andy and Luques, in such an intimate setting again?

-The icing on the cake (no pun intended), was a photo cake, baked by Abby Curtis (mother of Luques and Zaccai) baked especially for the occasion, generously served to everyone with a sweet-tooth.
+The icing on the cake (no pun intended) was a homemade cake, baked by Luques’s mother, Abby Curtis, especially for the occasion, which she lovingly served to everyone and anyone with a sweet tooth.

-In attendance were Andy’s nieces (Jerry Gonzalez’s lovely daughters, Xiomara and Marisol.
-Also, Ted and Abby Curtis, the documentarians Richie Brinez and Alfie Alvarado, journalist Russ Musto, bassist Joe Santiago (who also played a significant role in Luques’s development) and trumpeters Carlos Abadie and Kali Peña.
+In attendance were Andy and Jerry’s family, friends, and supporters.
+His nieces, Xiomara and Marisol, Ted and Abby Curtis, documentarians Richie Brinez (who filmed the event) and Alfie Alvarado, journalist Russ Musto, the bassist Joe Santiago, who played a significant role in Luques’s development, and the trumpeters Carlos Abadie and Kali Peña.

-Special thanks to the presenter, TJ English, and the Zinc Bar’s Dangerous Rhythms series and the Zinc Bar for making the event possible.
+Special thanks to the presenter, TJ English, and the Zinc Bar’s Dangerous Rhythms series for making the once-in-a-lifetime a reality.